 Public Facilities grants will be awarded to eligible applicants for eligible activities based on a competitive selection process to the extent that the funds are available.
 The State's Office of Community Development shall establish deadlines for submitting applications and will notify all eligible applicants through a direct mailing/emailing and on the office's website.

-At the time of first publication of the Project Severity Package and Proposed FY 2022/FY 2023 Method of Distribution, the Office of Community Development had not anticipated the influx of federal funding that would be appropriated for water and sewer projects throughout the state.
-Project Severity Packages submitted were to be considered under both the FY 2022 and FY 2023 program years, which considered water and sewer the top priorities for funding.
-Due to the additional funds and capacity limitations in the state, the Office of Community Development is proposing a change in priority and application process for FY 2023.
-As such, applications not funded in FY 2022 will not be considered for the FY 2023 program year.
-Any entity that submitted a project severity for the FY 2022/FY 2023 program year must apply separately for the FY 2023 program year in order to be eligible for funding.
-Specific requirements and eligibility criteria can be found in the Proposed FY 2023 Method of Distribution.

-Project severity packages for public facilities submitted for FY 2022 funds (within the parameters noted in this document) will be scored and ranked.
+Project severity packages for public facilities submitted for FY 2022/2023 funds (within the parameters noted under IV.G.) will be scored and ranked.
 Applicants that submit project severity packages, meet past performance threshold criteria for FY 2022, and are within the top seventy percent of project severity scores of applicants that meet past performance threshold criteria for FY 2022 will be invited to submit a full application to the Public Facilities program.
-Full applications received within established deadlines will be rated, ranked and funded to the extent that FY 2022 monies are available.
+Full applications received within established deadlines will be rated and ranked and funded to the extent that FY 2022 monies are available.
+The public facilities applications that are not funded under the FY 2022 program year, which meet past performance threshold criteria for FY 2023, and are within the top seventy percent of applicants that meet past performance threshold criteria for FY 2023 will continue to be considered for the FY 2023 program year.
+Due to the potential fluctuation of costs associated, these applicants will be allowed the opportunity to update the applications submitted for FY 2022 costs for the FY 2023 program year.
+Applicants that did not meet past performance threshold criteria for FY 2022 but do meet past performance threshold criteria for FY 2023, and are within the top seventy percent of applicants that meet past performance threshold criteria for FY 2023, will be invited with submit a full application to the Public Facilities program.
+Full applications received within established deadlines will be rated and ranked and funded to the extent that monies are available under the FY 2023 program year.